oktadev/schematics/README.md

 Use the values that the Auth0 CLI provides for the issuer and client ID when prompted.

-Run `npm start`, open `http://localhost:8080` in your browser, and sign in. 💥
+Run `npm run serve`, open `http://localhost:8080` in your browser, and sign in. 💥

 See the [Auth0 Vue SDK](https://github.com/auth0/auth0-vue) for more information.